ewrogers/SleepHunter4/docs/src/user-interface/spell-target.md

 This relative tile will be preserved even if the character moves to a different tile.

 The `Relative Tile` is the tile relative to your character's current position.
-It will be cast on.

 The `Mouse Offset X/Y` is used to fine-tune the mouse screen coordinates, if needed.